 Private loan rates are credit-based, meaning you need to meet certain credit requirements to qualify for refinancing and get approved for a lower rate.
-If you don’t have good credit, most private lenders give you an option to use a cosigner to qualify.
-If you decide to refinance your loans, we work with lenders that offer cash-back bonuses up to $775.
+And if you don’t have good credit, most private lenders give you the option to use a cosigner to qualify.
+If you decide to refinance your loans, we work with lenders that offer cash-back bonuses of up to $1,275.

 Average social worker salary vs. student debt

 Social workers don’t have to be overburdened by student loan debt.
-When you have a solid repayment plan in place, though, you can tackle that burden and alleviate stress over the debt.
-If you don’t know the best strategy for paying off your social worker student loans, let us help.
+When you have a solid repayment plan in place, you can tackle that burden and alleviate stress over the debt and improve your well-being.
+But if you don’t know the best strategy for paying off your social worker student loans, let us help.

-Book a consultation with one of our student loan experts.
+Book a consultation with one of our student loan experts with years of experience.
 We’ll work alongside you to design the best strategy to save you money, relieve financial anxiety and leave room for your other life goals.